 Be certain your trailer meets state or provincial requirements.
 Ensure the hitch and safety chains are secure and the brake, turn indicators and clearance lights all function.
-This page is intentionally blank

 MAINTENANCE

 BREAK-IN INSPECTION

 We suggest that after the first 10 hours or 500 km (300 mi) of operation, whichever comes first, your vehicle be inspected by an authorized Ski-Doo dealer.
 The break-in inspection is very important and must not be neglected.